• Skip to primary navigation

 Use the magnet to move the car and paperclip around the track.

-Car and track template
+Car and track printable template

 road track with small car images for a magnet activity for kids